Joshua1056/JoshuasModpacks/README.md

-# Welcome to my github. ( I recommend downloading from curseforge or modrinth )
+# Welcome to my github. ( I recommend downloading from modrinth )
 My modpack files will be stored here